nikitavoloboev/data/education/education.md

 - [HN: Some school districts plan to end the year early, call remote learning too tough (2020)](https://news.ycombinator.com/item?id=23011419)
 - [HN: Some overwhelmed parents are abandoning at-home schooling (2020)](https://news.ycombinator.com/item?id=23010079)
 - [HN: Unimpressed by online classes, college students file lawsuits for refunds (2020)](https://news.ycombinator.com/item?id=23065308)
+- [Learning in depth: knowledge and the imagination](http://www.sfu.ca/~egan/Learningdepth.html)
 - [Primer](https://www.withprimer.com/) - Building a new kind of education company.
-- [Learning in depth: knowledge and the imagination](http://www.sfu.ca/~egan/Learningdepth.html)
+- [ZipHomeschool](https://www.ziphomeschool.co/) - Make it easy to follow homeschool laws, set up curriculum, and keep records so that you have all the basics required to simply start homeschooling.